ozzyrob/linuxcnc-rpi-2.9.7-image-issues/README.md

-# linuxcnc-rpi-2.9.7-image-issues
+# linuxcnc-rpi-2.9.7-image-issues Trixie Based

-Issues relating to linuxcnc-2.9.7 image only rpi issues.
+Issues relating to linuxcnc-2.9.7 Trixie based RPi images.
 Do not post issues to emc user threads, I'm unable to be a member.
 Forum isn't a good place either, I rarely visit any more.
 __Please use latest image before posting issues, which is RC4.__